Private Equity vs. REITs: Comparing CRE Investment Options

 Private Equity Real Estate – Defined

-Because they aren’t regulated the same way as publicly-traded REITs, private equity firms have wide latitude to invest in a variety of real estate asset classes, which may or may not include income-producing real estate properties.
-In addition, the legal structure may differ significantly from a REIT and they’re not required to pay out a high percentage of their income in dividends.
+Because they aren’t bound by the same regulations as publicly-traded REITs, private equity firms have wide latitude to invest in a variety of real estate asset classes, which may or may not include income-producing properties.
+In addition, the legal structure may differ significantly from a REIT and they are not required to pay out a high percentage of their income in dividends.
 Instead, the majority of private equity returns are derived from profitable investment exits in the form of capital gains and carried interest.

 Benefits of Private Equity Real Estate

-- Exit Plan: Private Equity Real Estate firms enter an investment with the exit in mind giving investors a roadmap to a successful outcome.
+Exit Plan: Private Equity Real Estate firms enter an investment with the exit in mind giving investors a roadmap to a successful outcome.

-So, when attempting to choose between a REIT and a private equity real estate firm, the question shouldn’t be, which is better, it should be which option is more suitable for the individual investor’s unique situation.
+So, when attempting to choose between a REIT and a private equity real estate firm, the question shouldn’t be, which is better, it should be which option is more suitable for the investor’s unique situation.

 First National Realty Partners is one of the country’s leading private equity commercial real estate investment firms.
 With an intentional focus on finding world-class, multi-tenanted assets well below intrinsic value, we seek to create superior long-term, risk-adjusted returns for our investors while creating strong economic assets for the communities we invest in.

-Through our decades of experience, we’ve established a consistent and repeatable three-step investment
+Through our decades of experience, we’ve established a consistent and repeatable three-step investment approach:

-- Fix it – We rapidly and proactively address any capital structure, physical, or operating issues pertaining to the investment
+Fix It: We rapidly and proactively address any capital structure, physical, or operating issues pertaining to the investment